 One of the benefits of a trust is that it can be used as a tool to avoid probate.
 If all of a person’s assets are included in a trust, there is nothing that must be distributed through that person’s will.
 Therefore, there is no need to go through the probate court system for the property to be distributed.
 There are many kinds of trusts and each have their own benefits and potential draw backs.
 The main potential disadvantage of trust is that it costs more to set it up and administer than to just to set up a will.
 However, there are situations in which a trust is advantageous.
-The attorneys with Payne, Powell, and Truitt consult with each client and come up with an individual estate plan that best meets our client’s needs.
+The attorneys with Payne, Powell, Truitt & Chandler consult with each client and come up with an individual estate plan that best meets our client’s needs.

 What Components Make up an Effective Trust?

 It depends completely on the type of trust established.
 A revocable living trust avoids probate, but such a trust does not give any asset protection from creditors or otherwise.
 An irrevocable living trust does provide asset protection, and it can be designed to pay the settlors income from the trust or not.
 There are also special purpose trusts that can be used for family members with special needs or for particular property, like rental property.

 Yes, although it is not common outside of trusts for a particular purpose, like gun trusts or for rental property.